anazvdo/data-eng/data_modeling/cassandra/README.md

 ### Project Template

-A *.ipynb* is created with ETL process in this project.
+The file named *Project_1B_ Project_Template.ipynb* is created with ETL process in this project.

 **Part I** aggregates all csv files into one single csv file(denormalized dataset).